fabien-roy/glo-3112-project/README.md

 docker-compose up
 ```

-Without Docker : refer to each app's README.md file.
+Without Docker Compose : refer to each app's README.md file.

 Each app will run on :